 Longevity risk is a long-term risk of loss, corresponding to the financial risk affecting insurance liabilities due to significantly longer life expectancies.
-The Group is exposed to longevity risk, in particular on their portfolios of annuities in payment.
+The CNP Assurances group is exposed to longevity risk, in particular on their portfolios of annuities in payment.
 Pension contracts are logically and more specifically exposed to the risk of a lasting increase in policyholder longevity.